felixlopz/hubrise-test-task/content/apps/ikentoo/en/getting-started.md

 ## Configuration page

-In the **Configuration page**, it is possible to change iKentoo business location associated with the HubRise location.
+In the **Configuration page**, it is possible to change the iKentoo business location associated with the HubRise location.

 ![Configuration page](../images/002-en-configuration-page.png)